open-energy-transition/grid-mapping-logbook/bolivia/bolivia_v0.md

 Satellite images were of good quality on bing imagery and sometimes Esri but slightly outdated.
 Many 2024 real-life developments could not be seen.

 ## Please provide a personal estimation of the grid quality before and after your mapping quality.
 What are success stories you can tell?
 Before my mapping activity the grid map quality was relatively good.
-A few substations and lines were missing metadata, and several power lines had to be fixed.
+A few substations and lines were missing metadata, and several power lines had to be fixed or finished such as a 500kv line.

 **Success Stories**
 1. The only current 500kv line in Bolivia was finalised and connected.